rianaik/APItesting/README.md

-# APItesting
+# DemoTesting

-API testing using RESTAssured
+In the project I have demonstrated the API testing and Web UI testing.